The Long--Moody construction and twisted Alexander invariants: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Takuya Sakasai for his careful reading of the paper and his helpful advice on this research.
-He also would like to thank Arthur Souli\'e for his proofreading this paper and valuable comments about the Long-Moody construction.
+He also would like to thank Arthur Souli\'e for his proofreading this paper and valuable comments about the Long--Moody construction.